Back To Main Menu

 • Dance proclivity and learning attitude

 Applicants who are unable to attend a live audition may request for an online audition.
-For the Practical Assessment, applicants can choose to perform the two solos through the Internet or submit a current pre-recorded performance.
-Both options will be followed by an online interview.
+Both options will be followed by an online interview with the applicant alone and without the assistance of any other person.

 For Diploma in Theatre